Thursday, July 18, 2019

-Kathy Byrnes, Ed Fallon
+Bird Dogs: Kathy Byrnes, Ed Fallon

-Here’s the video of our conversation with Yang, in which he offers three specific proposals to address climate change:
+Yang offers three specific proposals to address climate change:

 1. Give every American $1,000 per month, which would move poor people beyond “a mindset of scarcity.”
 The poor would then begin to care about climate change and the future.
-Kathy and I found this idea embarrassingly out of touch and, well, demeaning.
+Kathy and Ed found this idea embarrassingly out of touch and, well, demeaning.

 2. Pack dirt around glaciers to slow the rate of melt.
 For real.
 He said that.
-Check out the video at minute mark 1:58.

 3. Since money in politics is partially to blame for America’s inaction on climate change (we agree), Yang wants to give every American $100 to donate to the political candidate of their choice.
-I’d love to see the bureaucracy needed to enforce such a bizarre scheme.
+We’d love to see the bureaucracy needed to enforce such a bizarre scheme.